System overview

 Data ownership

-The agent snapshot is persisted by the control plane and exposed to the management console.
-Snapshot branches include resources, events, and metrics when available.
+Agent snapshots are persisted by the control plane and exposed to the management console.
+Kubernetes snapshots include resources, events, and metrics when available.
+VM snapshots include host inventory, health findings, metrics, and bounded logs.

 High availability posture